MikroElektronika/mikrosdk_click_v2/clicks/accel29/README.md

 ## Note

-> This click board should be used for high g applications of up to +-200g.
+> This Click board should be used for high g applications of up to +-200g.
 It is not recommended for low g applications because of its high scale factor which is about 48.83 mg per LSB.

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).